wp-plugins/total-slider/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fix a few minor interface issues for WordPress 3.4 that did not show up in the release candidate testing.

 = 1.0.1 =
 * Fix bug where Total Slider would fail to enqueue the slider JavaScript if you used a custom PHP template or custom CSS, but not your own custom JavaScript.